kalkut0001/OnineFoodOrder/README.md

 ## Installation & Run

-1. clone our Project into your local machine.
+1. Clone this Project into your local machine.
 2. Open Your Intellij IDE
 3. Goto File -> New ->open ->Go to path -> Select the project -> Finish
 4. All done .